the-this-pointer/kicad-rf-esp8266/README.md

   * There is a footprint for the ESP-06, but no supporting schematic symbol.

+Added two new footprints from the official `RF_Module` library:
+  * ESP-07-RF_Modules - ESP-07 that is pin compatible with the ESP-12 and pads are located on the top layer, also the footprint has a keepout region for the antenna.

+  * ESP-12F-RF_Modules - ESP-12 with smd pads on top layer, also the footprint has a keepout region for the antenna.
+The symbol for this component should be tested before using, because I didn't add any symbol and didn't use it so far.

 There are 3d models for the ESP-07v2, ESP-13, ESP-12 and ESP-12E.

 WARNINGS